svivian/sv-sortable-js/README.md

 ## Configuration

-Sortable has two means of controlling the sorting, using data attributes:
+Sortable has several means of controlling the sorting, using data attributes:

 ### `data-sort-type`